 PARTICIPANT ST. LOUIS CITY SCHOOLS

-Since 2008, SLUDL has been delivering programming to multiple Saint Louis Public Schools and one public Charter school, including the following:
+Since 2008, SLUDL has been delivering programming to multiple Saint Louis Public Schools District schools and one public Charter school, including the following:

 Carr Lane Middle School: Barrett Taylor, Principal; Coach TBD

-Central Visual & Performing Arts High School: Dr. Kacy Seals, Principal; James Korte, Coach
+Central Visual and Performing Arts High School: Dr. Kacy Seals, Principal; James Korte, Coach

 Cleveland NJROTC Academy: Dr. Victoria Shearing, Principal; Coach TBD